How Long A Return To Duty Process Takes

 Any truck driver who fails a test must immediately be removed from all safety sensitive functions (driving).

+Then, they have to be evaluated by a Substance Abuse Professional (an SAP).
 Once the SAP evaluation is complete, the driver will have to complete a prescribed drug and/ or alcohol abuse program.
+After that, they’re eligible to complete a RTD test and may start driving again.

-Once they are driving, they will have to undergo at least 6 random drug tests and/or alcohol tests within the first year following a DOT drug or alcohol violation.
+Once they are driving, they will have to undergo at least 6 random drug tests and/or alcohol tests within the first 12 months following a DOT drug and alcohol program violation.
+After all of the follow up tests are completed, the truck driver will have officially completed the full DOT return to duty process.

 All in, completing the process takes at least 12.5 months and the violation will continue to show on the driver’s FMCSA Clearinghouse record for up to 5 years.